 Because of their passions to create, Yokomo’s mosaics are more reasonably priced than one might imagine.
 Please consider a mosaic to bring meaning, beauty and significance to your home, office, garden, pool, church, or public art venue.

-Venturing into the realm of pools and fountains, Calley and Lamar proudly present their latest creation at Waimea's Ascension Catholic Church.
+Venturing into the realm of pools and fountains, Calley and Lamar proudly present their latest creation at Waimea's Annunciation Catholic Church.

 Since no glass exists which met Calley's standards for the gold glass, she and Lamar designed and fired their own.